TFHS Student Handbook

 - students will not be permitted to wear any clothing or jewelry displaying drugs, alcohol or tobacco/vapor products/alternative nicotine products; expressing obscenities or racism; sexual references; slurs; or associated with gang activity or unlawful violence; students wearing any article of clothing that is deemed inappropriate, offensive, or a distraction to the educational environment by the classroom teacher or principal will be required to correct the problem;

-- students may not wear head coverings of any kind in the school building, including hats and hoods/hoodies, unless worn for religious, medical, or safety purposes and approved in advance by administration; sunglasses may not be worn during the school day; head coverings should be removed upon entry to the building and kept in the locker;
+- head coverings must be removed upon entry into a classroom; this includes all hats and hoods/hoodies, unless worn for religious, medical, or safety purposes and approved in advance by the classroom teacher or administrator, sunglasses may not be worn in the building during the school day;

-- pants/shorts must be worn at the waist and completely cover the buttocks area; pants/shorts may not be worn in such a way as to expose undergarments or skin around the midsection; shorts must have a 3” inseam when standing and skin may not be showing above the 3” inseam; this includes pants with rips or tears; Spandex shorts are not appropriate for school;
+- pants/shorts must be worn at the waist and completely cover the buttocks area; pants/shorts may not be worn in such a way as to expose undergarments or skin around the midsection; shorts must have a 3” inseam when standing and skin may not be showing above the 3” inseam; this includes pants with rips or tears; spandex shorts are not appropriate for school;

 - dresses and skirts that are not longer than the end of the fingertips require wearing spandex or leggings underneath; wearing opaque tights or pantyhose is not an acceptable replacement of having spandex or leggings on underneath the dress or skirt;